WEB-BERRIES

 Then the weather changed.
 On a sunny morning with cool, moist air, I strolled outside and saw an unimaginably beautiful spider web.
 It was a classic orb with dewdrops lined up along every silken strand.
 Each one captured the light and scattered it.
 I fetched my camera and took a picture, certain I would never see another web so lovely.
 But my gaze shifted to a different angle and I saw another.
+And another.
+I was thrilled, and not just by the beauty.
+Now that I could see them, I could go back to picking berries.

 On one such morning, my little granddaughter, Kady, freaked out about a spider in the house.
 She hates spiders almost as much as she loves diamond tiaras so I told her about the lovely web I’d seen.
 I wanted to make a few points for spiders, but she just eyed me suspiciously.